 o What steps, if any, should Northern Ireland citizens take to prepare?

-The closing date for written submissions is Monday 21 January 2019 at 5pm
+The closing date for written submissions was Thursday 31 January 2019 at 5pm